WiktorW0/meme-generator-alpha/README.md

 ***Meme generator is a solo project from [React Course - Beginner's Tutorial for React JavaScript Library 2022](https://www.youtube.com/watch?v=bMknfKXIFA8) made by [Bob Ziroll](https://github.com/bobziroll).***
 </br>
-***Another solo project from the course build from scratch by myself.The purpose of this project to perpetuate knowledge in the field of React hooks, forms and fetching data from outside APIs .***
+***Another solo project from the course build from scratch by myself.
+The purpose of this project to perpetuate knowledge in the field of React hooks, forms and fetching data from outside APIs .***
 </br>

 ## ⚒️ Built with: